-- 1. Review and, when necessary, create language governing the editorial and advising policies of the student newspaper literary magazine, student scholarly journals, and the McKendree recording studio. - 2.
-Recommend best practices for the creation and management of new and currently existing student and faculty serial publications. - 3.
+- 1. Review and, when necessary, create language governing the editorial and advising policies of the student newspaper, literary magazine, student scholarly journals, and the McKendree recording studio. - 2.
+Recommend and disseminate best practices for the creation, management, and evaluation of student and faculty publications and intellectual events. - 3.
 Oversee the student newspaper, literary magazine, and student scholarly journals including the selection and review of editors, the enforcement of editorial policies, and the arbitration of any problems arising from the content, advising, administration, or format of student publications and recording studio. - 4.
-Promote and engage sound initiatives to strengthen publication activities on campus.
+Provide a forum for coordinated promotion of the university community intellectual climate, through consultation with stakeholders from various McKendree projects, events, and other intellectual endeavors, including study away programs. - 5.
+Monitor, report, and record intellectual engagement endeavors to faculty.